-The Media menu just above the Library pane displays the various media types available in the iTunes library.
-The audio-related types include Music, Podcasts, Audiobooks, Tones, and Internet Radio.
+The Sources section in the upper left corner of the iTunes window displays the various categories that are available in the iTunes library.
+The audio-related categories include Music, Podcasts, Books (for audiobooks), Tones, and Internet Radio.

-When you select a media type, the Library pane shows you the contents of that type and the details for each item.
+Each category shows you the contents of that category and the details for each item.
 For example, in the Music category, you can see details such as the name of each album and the artist who recorded it.

-Configure the Library
+Configuring the Library

-You can configure which categories of the iTunes library appear in the Media menu.
-Click the Media and then click Edit Menu.
-Click the check box for each type of media you want to work with (changes to) and then click Done.
+You can configure which categories of the iTunes library appear in the Library list on the left side of the iTunes window.
+Click More (•••) and then click Edit.
+Click the check box for each type of content you want to work with ( changes to ) and then click Done.